 Make a new holiday memory at Overly’s Country Christmas!
 In Greensburg, the event features a Christmas Village for visitors to explore that’s filled with an array of old-fashioned traditions and treats.
 Sing carols around the bonfire, revel in the model train display, have your picture taken with Santa, take a horse-drawn wagon or sleigh ride, and shop for gifts in the General Store.

 11. Shadrack Christmas Wonderland

-The third annual Shadrack Christmas Wonderland at Big Butler Fairgrounds in Prospect is the world’s largest drive-through fully synchronized light and music show of its kind.
+The fourth annual Shadrack Christmas Wonderland at Big Butler Fairgrounds in Prospect is the world’s largest drive-through fully synchronized light and music show of its kind.
 Featuring hundreds of thousands of environmentally friendly LED Christmas lights, guests can sync their radio with the show and watch the lights dance in perfect harmony with the music.
 Shows will be nightly– through Jan.
-6.
+5.

 12. Shady Brook Farm’s Holiday Light Show